 The Breeden Insurance Amphitheater

 Located in the heart of Uptown Lexington, the Breeden Insurance Amphitheater provides the community the perfect outdoor venue to enjoy entertainment and outdoor activity, while also experiencing everything Lexington has to offer from unique shops to delicious food.
-Lexington celebrated the opening of the Amphitheater with the Depot District Music Fest in April of 2017.
+Lexington celebrated the opening of the Amphitheater with the Depot District Music Fest in April of 2017 and is hosting four more talented bands with the second Music Fest April 13, 2019.
 The City is proud of this venue, which reflects the history of the area in its design.
 The Amphitheater is expected to undergo additional finishing touches, including permanent seating, sound equipment and lighting, in the future.

 Bull City Ciderworks and Goose & the Monkey Brewhouse

 The City is slowly becoming a hot spot for nightlife, and two new establishments offer something that is both unique and refreshing.
 Bull City Ciderworks brings outside dollars into the local economy through sales and distribution to their communities.
 The Cidery and Goose & the Monkey Brewhouse make use of existing buildings and utilizes creative repurposing to breathe new life into the Depot District.

 New Lease of Former NC Candy Factory Building